30-Day Notice of Information Collection Under Review; Form I-290B, Notice of Appeal or Motion.

-(2) Title of the Form/Collection: Notice of Appeal to the Office of Administrative Appeals.
+(2) Title of the Form/Collection: Notice of Appeal or Motion.

-(3) Agency form number, if any, and the applicable component of the Department of Homeland Security sponsoring the collection: Form I-290B, U.S. Citizenship and Immigration Services.
+(3) Agency form number, if any, and the applicable component of the Department of Homeland Security sponsoring the collection: Form I-290B; U.S. Citizenship and Immigration Services (USCIS).

-(4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Individuals or Households.
-Form I-290B is necessary in order for USCIS to make a determination that the appeal or motion to reopen or reconsider meets the eligibility requirements, and for the Administrative Appeals Office to adjudicate the merits of the appeal or motion to reopen or reconsider.
+(4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Individuals or households.
+Form I-290B is necessary for USCIS to make a determination that appeal or motion to reopen or reconsider meet eligibility requirements, and for the Administrative Appeals Office to adjudicate the merits of the appeal, or reopen the motion.

-(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: 28,734 responses at 90 minutes (1.5 hours) per response.
+(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: 30,000 responses at 1 hour and 30 minutes (1.50) per response.

 BILLING CODE 9111-97-P